 - Previously enrolled UCLA or UCLA Extension students who have academic and financial holds on their student account.
 Once holds have been cleared, students may reapply for a UCLA Extension Grant

 As part of the UCLA Extension Grant application process, you will be required to submit:

 - A signed photocopy of your/your spouse's 2020 Federal Income Tax Return (IRS Form 1040, 1040A, 1040EZ, or 1040TEL) with all schedules and worksheets (or that of your parents if you were claimed as a dependent).
 Parental tax returns are required for applicants born after January 1, 1998.
 An IRS filing extension does not exempt an applicant from submitting the required financial documents.

 - A photocopy of your/your spouse's most current payroll check stubs dated within 30 days of the application deadline (or that of your parents if you were claimed as a dependent).

 - If you are currently unemployed and/or receiving public assistance, current documentation dated within the past 30 days verifying source of income and monthly entitlement is required.

-UCLA Extension Grants are awarded in the form of fee waivers of no more than $400.
+UCLA Extension Grants are awarded in the form of fee waivers of no more than $400 per quarter.
 You will be responsible for paying the balance not covered by your fee waiver, as well as any tangible materials fees included in your tuition.

 UCLA Extension Grants are not guaranteed from one quarter to the next and may not be retroactively applied to courses taken in previous quarters of enrollment.
-If interested in receiving future UCLA Extension Grants, you must reapply every quarter (you may apply for grants to cover up to eight courses), and you must have earned a grade of “C” or better in each grant course taken.
+If interested in receiving future UCLA Extension Grants, you must reapply every quarter (you may apply for grants to cover up to eight courses; one course per quarter), and you must have earned a grade of “C” or better in each grant course taken.

 Academic Requirements for Extension Grants